Erasmus Program

 Individual Mobility Programs (Key Action 1 – KA1) with Program Countries – EU member countries, EFTA / EEA countries, Republic of Macedonia (KA 103)

-The university encourages internationalisation through the Individual Mobility Programs provided and listed below.
+The university encourages internationalization through the Individual Mobility Programs provided and listed below.

 In compliance with the principles of non-discrimination and inclusion and with a principle of transparency in the selection process of participants in mobility, the university provides for the following individual mobility activities (the procedures for which are listed below).